 To change the project facets for the EJB module, right click on the EJB project and select DocumentManagerEJB->Properties->Project Facets.

+On runtimes tab uncheck JBoss runtime.

 Change EJB Module to 3.1 and change Java to 1.8.
 See Figure 21.